 They also have a large well-maintained pool, and spacious rooms.
 Some rooms even have their own dipping pool, which doubles as a Jacuzzi.

-Villa Caemilla Beach Hotel
+Villa Caemilla Boutique Hotel

 If you’re looking for a place where you can just relax and be well taken care of, Villa Caemilla is the place for you.
 Enjoy spa treatments at the in-house spa, while staff take care of all the little details, down to giving different options for your pillows.